July 11, 2021

 Have you ever noticed that bad stuff always seems to happen just when you thought things were great?
 I’m a pretty optimistic person, but as I get older, I notice myself becoming wary whenever things start going well.
 I start “waiting for the other shoe to drop.”
 And I think I know exactly when I started this business of anticipating the worst whenever life was really good.

-I remember driving to work one morning near the beginning of the school year, several years ago.
+I remember driving to work one morning, back when I was a teacher.
+It was near the beginning of the school year, and things were going well.
 My lesson plans were in order, my students were well-behaved, and the sun was shining as I drove under a canopy of trees on my way to school.
 I sang a song of praise and thanks to God for such a beautiful day, and for such a strong beginning to the school year.

 I remembered a Robert Browning poem I learned as a child, and even though it was a beautiful fall day, the poem seemed to fit: